michaelliao/gitsite/source/README.md

 ---

-### GitSite can build your well-organized Markdown documents and other resources to static web site deployed to GitHub pages, etc.
+### GitSite can build your well-organized Markdown documents with other resources to static web site deployed to GitHub pages, etc.

 ```mermaid
 flowchart LR